Forricide/still-feel-alive/Chapter 8.md

 "That's fine, there's a lot to take in, here.
 Taylor, would you be all right if we tried this again?
 I have a few ideas."

-"What?!"
-Newter turns to Sarah, almost glaring.
+"What?"
+Newter chokes out, turning to Sarah, a strangled look on his face.
 "She literally just- just *died*, in front of me.
 I don't really want to see that again."

 Sarah sighs.
 "We'll collect some of your drug, then Gregor and I can help Taylor with testing."

 A few minutes later, they sit around a table, Sarah's notepad angled so that all three of them can read it.
 She's laying out a plan; Taylor tries to follow it, but fails miserably.
 There are a variety of tests to attempt to figure out what she can do: everything from giving her miscellaneous things to 'take with her', to measuring the exact amount of time between her 'dying' and reappearing.

-The discussion is somewhat disconcerting.
+The discussion is somewhat uncomfortable.
 Taylor goes to inspect the dead version of herself.

 There's something a little unrealistic about her.
 Well, *it*.
 She tries to dehumanize it mentally; she doesn't want to make that connection to her own mortality.
 Instead, she distracts herself with the inanimate parts - the sweater, for example.
 It's the same as the one she's wearing, but something about it brings her back to her original thought.
 It doesn't look quite *real*.
-There's something off, a combination of miniscule tells that combine into an uncomfortable aura of fakeness.
+There's something off, a combination of miniscule tells that combine into an disconcerting aura of fakeness.

 She pulls at a loose thread, and a full corner of the sweater frays, white stitches taut cords across a broken gray background.
 Her glasses come off; she tries the others on.
 Blurry, plastic.

-The smell isn't as disgusting as she'd expected.
-There's no aroma of feces or sweat; instead, it's just a strong burnt odor, like ash.
+The smell isn't as disgusting as she'd expected, or remembered from the previous time.
+There's no aroma of feces or sweat.
+Instead, it's just a strong burnt odor, like ash.

 Sarah is watching her.
 "Find anything interesting?"